DigSix/MyUCP---My-Univali-Class-Projects/README.md

 # My Univali Class Projects
 ## About
 Hello, World!
-I am Diogo Morgado Viana, actually a student of computer science at the University of Itajaí, and this repository is where I will save my class work.
+I am Diogo Morgado Viana, actually a student of computer science at the University of Vale of Itajaí - Univali, and this repository is where I will save my class work.
 There is no filter for a specific subject, but all descriptions come before the work.